Alfred C. Baldwin III

 Alfred C. Baldwin

-Alfred C. Baldwin was born in New Haven, Connecticut, on 23rd June, 1936.
+Alfred Carleton Baldwin III was born in New Haven, Connecticut, on 23rd June, 1936.
+His father was a lawyer and a state unemployment compensation commissioner.
 He graduated from Fairfield University in 1957 with a BBA then entered the United States Marines.

 In 1960 Baldwin entered the University of Connecticut, School of Law.
 After graduating in 1963 he joined the Federal Bureau of Investigation in Memphis and was soon afterwards sent to Tampa.
-After several months in Tampa he was assigned as the Resident Agent for Sarasota, Florida with the responsibility for four counties on the west coast area of Florida.
+Later he was assigned as the Resident Agent for Sarasota, Florida with the responsibility for four counties on the west coast area of Florida.

 Alfred Baldwin resigned from the FBI in 1966 and worked as the Director of Security for a multi-state trucking firm.
 He left this position to work for a retired Naval Admiral who was creating a college degree program at the University of New Haven for law enforcement personnel who desired a college degree in the police administration and law enforcement field.

 Alfred Badwin was living in New Haven when he was recruited by James W. McCord in May, 1972, to work for the Committee to Re-elect the President.
 His first job was to work as a bodyguard for Martha Mitchell, the wife of John Mitchell, who was living in Washington.
 According to McCord's testimony he selected Baldwin's name from a registry published by the Society of Former Special Agents of the FBI.
-As Jim Hougan (Secret Agenda) pointed out, this was a strange decision because despite hundreds of FBI retirees in the Washington area, McCord selected a man living in Connecticut.
+As Jim Hougan, the author of Secret Agenda (1984) pointed out, this was a strange decision because despite hundreds of FBI retirees in the Washington area, McCord selected a man living in Connecticut.
 Hougan speculates that "Baldwin was somehow special and perhaps well known to McCord".

 On 11th May, 1972, McCord arranged for Baldwin to stay at Howard Johnson's motel, across the street from the Watergate complex.
 The room 419 was booked in the name of McCord’s company.
 McCord had been asked by Gordon Liddy and E.Howard Hunt to place electronic devices in the Democratic Party campaign offices in an apartment block called Watergate.
 The plan was to wiretap the conversations of Larry O'Brien, chairman of the Democratic National Committee.
 On 28th May, 1972, McCord and his team broke into the DNC's offices and placed bugs in two of the telephones.